ibm-cloud-architecture/vaccine-order-optimizer/README.md

 # Vaccine Order & Reefer Optimization

-The use case and business problem addressed in this repository is described in [this article](https://ibm-cloud-architecture.github.io/vaccine-solution-main/design/voro/) in the main vaccine solution repository.
+The use case and business problem addressed in this repository is described in [this article](https://ibm-cloud-architecture.github.io/vaccine-solution-main/design/voro/) of the main vaccine solution repository.

 This repository is the implementation of a microservice that exposes API to do the order and refrigerated tank shipping plan optimization.

-It also works as event consumers to get manufacturing data asynchronously from a Kafka Topic.
+This component works as event consumers to get orders, vaccine lots manufactured, and transportation information and as a producer for the shipment plans.
+The optimization is done with a small model with [Decision Optimization Cplex for python](https://pypi.org/project/docplex/) running in the same process, in production and bigger data model CPLEX needs to run on Cloud Pak for Data.

-The following diagram illustrates all the components working together to support and event-driven shipment plan real time optimization:
+The following diagram illustrates all the components working together to support an event-driven shipment plan optimization:

 ![](./docs/images/voro-components.png)

+In term of Kafka processing this component illustrates the use of AVRO schema and schema registry.

 ## Code Explanation

-The [app.py](https://github.com/ibm-cloud-architecture/vaccine-order-optimizer/blob/master/app.py) includes the main code to start the Flask server.
+The [app.py](https://github.com/ibm-cloud-architecture/vaccine-order-optimizer/blob/master/app.py) includes the main code to start a Flask server.
 It defines APIs, starts the different Kafka Consumers:

 * ReeferConsumer: for getting information about the refrigerator release and availability
 * InventoryConsumer: about vaccine lot inventory
 * TransportationConsumer: getting transportation constraints.
+* OrderConsumer: get the orders from the order command service.

-The code exposes a POST order operation and then produces updated shipment plan to integrate the new order.
+The code exposes a POST order operation to simplify testing, combined with a POST populate test data for quick demonstration and then produces updated shipment plan to integrate the new order.

+The `data/avro` folder includes the different schema definition.

 ## Build

-Simply build the docker image:
+Simply build the docker image with the command `./script/buildAdd.sh` which does:

 ```shell
 docker build -t ibmcase/vaccine-order-optimizer .
 docker push ibmcase/vaccine-order-optimizer
 ```